wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSelectionConfiguration.md

 A default OPC UA data selection file will be created if there is no OPC UA data selection configuration, but a valid OPC UA data source exists.

-**Note:** To avoid possibly expensive browse operations, OSIsoft recommends that you manually create a data selection file instead of generating the default data selection file.
+**Note:** To avoid resource-intensive browse operations, OSIsoft recommends that you manually create a data selection file instead of generating the default data selection file.

 Complete the following steps for this default data selection file to be generated: